nitinkc/nitinkc.github.io/_posts/git/2023-11-07-git-rebase.md

 An alternate to merge is Rebase.
 Rebase is used to integrate changes from one branch to another

 ## When to use Rebase?
 When your feature branch is local and changing history will not affect others.
-Use git rebase to get new changes from master to your feature branch.

-**When to use `git rebase`?**

 - Use `git rebase` when you want to update your feature branch with the latest changes from the main branch (usually `master` or `main`).
 - It's suitable when you desire a linear commit history for your branch, making it easier to understand the sequence of changes.